-During 2009, Dr. Sinskey, Mr. Giles, Mr. Kellogg and Dr. Strobeck served on the Compensation Committee.
-On January 1, 2010, Mr. Kellogg left the Compensation Committee to join the Audit Committee.
+Dr. Sinskey, Mr. Giles, and Dr. Strobeck serve on the Compensation Committee.
 Dr. Sinskey is the chairman of the Compensation Committee.
 The Board of Directors has determined that each member of the Compensation Committee is independent within the meaning of the Company's, SEC's and NASDAQ's director independence standards.
-The Compensation Committee held five meetings during the year ended December 31, 2009.
+The Compensation Committee held five meetings during the year ended December 31, 2010.
 The Compensation Committee's responsibilities include:

-- annually reviewing and approving corporate goals and objectives relevant to compensation of our chief executive officer; - evaluating the performance of our chief executive officer in light of such corporate goals and objectives; - determining the compensation of our chief executive officer and other executive officers; - reviewing and approving, for the chief executive officer and the other executive officers of the Company, any employment and severance agreements, severance arrangements, and change in control agreements or provisions for our executive officers; - overseeing the administration of our compensation, welfare, benefit and pension plans and similar plans; and - reviewing and making recommendations to the Board with respect to Director compensation.
+- annually reviewing and approving corporate goals and objectives relevant to compensation of our chief executive officer; - evaluating the performance of our chief executive officer in light of such corporate goals and objectives; - determining the compensation of our chief executive officer and other executive officers; - reviewing and approving, for the chief executive officer and the other executive officers of the Company, any employment agreements, severance arrangements, and change in control agreements or provisions for our executive officers; - · overseeing the administration of our compensation, welfare, benefit and pension plans and similar plans; and - reviewing and making recommendations to the Board with respect to Director compensation.